UriNeri/zsh-copilot/README.md

    - Press Option+a (Mac) or Ctrl+x a to generate the command
    - Example: Type "find all PDF files modified today" and press Option+a
    - The generated command appears in your command line ready to execute

+3. **Error Fixing** (Option+f or Ctrl+x f)
+   - Automatically captures the last failed command and its error
+   - Generates a corrected version of the command
+   - Press Option+f (Mac) or Ctrl+x f to see the fixed command
+   - The corrected command appears in your command line ready to execute

 Both features:
 - Place commands directly in your command line